Esus: Scholia

 Lucan's Pharsalia was a very popular school text in late antiquity and the medieval period.
 This created a demand for commentaries and scholia (explanatory notes) dealing with difficulties in the work, both in grammar and subject matter.
 The earliest Lucan scholia that have come down to us are the Commenta Bernensia and Adnotationes Super Lucanum, both from manuscripts datable between the 9th and 11th centuries.
-Also important are comments from a Cologne codex (the Glossen ad Lucan), datable to the 11th and 12th centuries.
-In spite of their late date, these scholia are thought to incorporate very ancient material, some of it now lost.
-The Commenta and Adnotationes are known to contain material at least as old as Servius the Grammarian (4th century CE).
+In spite of their late date, the Commenta and Adnotationes are thought to incorporate very ancient material, some of it now lost; both are known to contain material at least as old as Servius the Grammarian (4th century CE).
+Also interesting, though less credible, are comments from a Cologne codex (the Glossen ad Lucan), dating to the 11th and 12th centuries.
 Below are excerpts from these scholia relevant to Esus: